dsosd/knights_of_academia_2020_hackathon/README.md

 #### Function Flows

-Here are some of the function flows
+Here are some of the function flows or Pseudocode for how things are handled.

+1. **Start-Up**:

-1. Keybindings
+    1. Arduino

+        When Arduino is connected to Computer it sends its `id` through the `CONFIG` Payload.
+Upon receiving the payload the computer responds with a `CONNECTED` Payload, which then means the computer is ready to listen for events.

-2. Handling Timers
+    2. Backend

+        Backend starts with starting the Web Server for the API and hosting the frontend, It then starts the WebSocket server and starts listening on the Serial Ports.

+        The Backend should then retrieve all the data if any it saved in sessions before.
+It should then listen to the Serial Ports if Arduinos are connected to them if they are it should update its internal list of available ports so that it can serve `GET api/ports`

+        Upon receiving the `CONFIG` payload from Arduino it should associate the PORT to the `id` of the board and also the data previously stored.
+If it doesn't have any data stored it should create new data with any defaults.

+        Later when the Frontend subsequently requests `GET /api/connect` it should send the id and `GET /api/boards/id` it should send this data.

+        Similarily when the Server receives `UPDATE_LEDS` and `UPDATE_KEYBINDINGS` in the Websocket it should update the data.

+        > In case of `UPDATE_LEDS` it should also send the `UPDATE_LEDS` to Arduino, but remember both the events are different.

+        The events sent from Backend are discussed in **3.
+Handling Timers**

+    3. Frontend

+2. **Keybindings / Keypresses**

+3. **Handling Timers**

 ---

 ## How to make it yourself

 The project is not yet complete.
-So (currrently) there is no way to get it working.
+So (currently) there is no way to get it working.

 ---